DBConvert Streams vs Airbyte

 DBConvert Streams

-Where DBConvert Streams wins
+Where DBConvert Streams goes further

 Inspect data inside the same product that moves it